buudz/ILV_TCG_Builds/README.md

-# ILV_TCG_Builds
-Illuvium TCG Builds Repository
+# Builds Repository for Drone Dome - Illuvium TCG

-Download and try all the features.
+Download and test all the features.
 Solo, Adventure, Multiplayer.
-No User Data yet, just create a Random User to playtest.
+Buy Packs, Sell/Buy Cards, Build your Decks.

+Work in Progress:
+- Earth and Air Cards
+- Companion Illuvial
+- Composite Affinity Powers and Deck Building Limitation
+- Most cards are still Placeholders and have no proper balancing and or their final abilities etc.